plugwise/plugwise-beta/README.md

 - Stick:
   - Feature: Add "Energy Consumption Today" sensor to allow adding devices to the new 'Energy' dashboard introduced in Home-Assistant 2021.8
   - Bugfix: Make energy consumption monitoring more reliable and possible fixes reported issues #149 & #157
+- Smile:
+  - Implement the new sensor attributes needed to support HA Core Energy

 ## Jul 2021 [0.16.1]